 Microsoft’s SQL Server can be an amazing tool for managing your databases.
 But the key to success is to have the right SQL Server support set up.
 Check the guidelines we’ve outlined here and the rest of the Microsoft requirements and make sure you’re following the recommended setup guidelines.

 If you are getting started with SQL Server but feel like you’re missing some SQL skills, schedule some time to chat with us at IncWorx.
 We are here to make sure your SQL deployment goes smoothly.
-Contact us today to increase productivity, expanding expertise, and transforming your process.
+Contact us today to increase productivity, expand expertise, and transform your process.